pcitnet/devon/content/_index.md

 Many people will be unaware of the fact that in Colebrooke cemetery lie two Colebrooke celebrities of international repute.
-The sisters Florence and Bertha Salter were farmers’ daughters born at Broomhill Farm in 1870 and 1872.
+The sisters Florence and Bertha Salter were farmers’ daughters born at Broomhill Farm in 1870 and in 1872.
 Florence and Bertha first performed in public in 1890, when they gave a concert at Crediton Town Hall which was a great success.
 Then, at the suggestion of Mr Jekyll of Exeter, who had given them singing lessons, they went to Brussels to study.
 They performed in